ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 > [!TIP]
 > If you want your changes to occur without confirmation, in Step 3, use this cmdlet instead: `Set-DlpEdmSchema -FileData $edm`

-You might need to edit your rule package as well.
-(See the [rule package](#set-up-a-rule-package) section in this article.)

 #### Removing the schema for EDM

 If you want to remove a schema you're using for EDM, follow these steps: